Go to main content

 • Psychology

-Enrollment limits are provided in parentheses next to the research areas, and in the case of Exact and Natural Sciences and Engineering and Technology, next to the specific disciplines.
+Enrollment limits are provided in brackets next to the research areas, and in the case of Exact and Natural Sciences and Engineering and Technology, next to the specific disciplines.

 Admission schedule Admission schedule